WU-BIMAC/MicroMetaApp-docs/docs/tutorials/ManageSettings.rst

 ---------------------------------------------
 Step 1
 ^^^^^^
-Select “Load from repository” to open an existing Microscope file to edit, and hit “Continue”.
+Select “Load from repository” to open an existing Microscope file to work on, and hit “Continue”.

 .. figure:: images/use_images/06_Load_from_repository_1.png
   :class: shadow-image
   :width: 90%
   :align: center

-  Figure 3: Select “Load from repository” to open an existing Microscope file to edit.
+  Figure 3: Select “Load from repository” to open an existing Microscope file to work on.

 Step 2
 ^^^^^^